dragospe/apollo-ansible/roles/common/README.md

 Common configuration applied to all hosts for the Apollo Project.
 It sets up common software, does a baseline security configuration, and adds/configures user accounts.

-This role should be run as root, since no other accounts will have been configured.
-Note that this role disables the root account, so you must add at least one account with root privileges (see below.)
+On first run, this role should be executed as root (since no other accounts will have been configured).
+Note that this role disables the root account, so you must add at least one account with root privileges (see below), and subsequent applications of this role must use another privileged user.

 Requirements
 ------------